neilwilliams/ruby-sensor/CONTRIBUTING.md

 ## Setup
 **FIXME** Please add any special setup instructions for your project to help the developer become productive quickly.

-## Testing
-**FIXME** Please provide information that helps the developer test any changes they make before submitting.

 ## Coding style guidelines
 **FIXME** Optional, but recommended: please share any specific style guidelines you might